Eden Hazard: International career

-Youth
+2006–2009: Youth career

 Hazard played for various Belgian national youth teams, such as the under-17 and under-19 teams.
 With the under-17 team, he was a regular in the team making 17 appearances and scoring two goals.
-He played with the team in the Toto Cup, a yearly international youth tournament held in Austria and, also, played in the 2007 UEFA European Under-17 Football Championship, which Belgium hosted.
+He played with the team in the Toto Cup, a yearly international youth tournament held in Austria and, also, played in the 2007 UEFA European Under-17 Championship, which Belgium hosted.
 In the tournament, Hazard scored his only goal in the team's opening match against the Netherlands converting a penalty in a 2–2 draw.
 The match was a homecoming for Hazard, as it was played in Tubize, where he spent part of his youth career.
 Throughout the tournament, Hazard impressed media and coaches, which led to many in Belgium comparing him to Belgian football legend Enzo Scifo.

 Belgium suffered elimination in the semi-finals of the competition, losing to Spain 7–6 on penalties.
-Belgium were minutes away from a victory, courtesy of an own goal from David Rochela, which Hazard was particularly instrumental in, however Barcelona striker Bojan Krkić equalized for his nation to send the match into extra time.
+Belgium were minutes away from a victory, courtesy of an own goal from David Rochela, which Hazard was particularly instrumental in, however Barcelona striker Bojan Krkić equalised for his nation to send the match into extra time.
 Due to finishing in third place at the tournament, Belgium qualified for the 2007 FIFA U-17 World Cup, held in South Korea.
 Hazard was selected to participate and played in all three group stage matches, where Belgium were eliminated.